-You may have come across the theory that children develop in mental leaps or so-called Wonder Weeks.
+You may have come across the theory that children develop in mental leaps or the so-called Wonder Weeks.
 While the idea sounds convincing, scientific evidence to validate this claim has not been conclusive.

-The theory tries to explain how babies pass through several phases of mental development, often referred to as “mental leaps”, which help them develop an awareness of the world around them.
-Going by the theory, certain behaviors that babies are expressing — say crying a lot — are manifestations of a developmental phase the child is passing through at that moment.
+The theory explains how babies pass through several phases of mental development, often referred to as “mental leaps”, which help them develop an awareness of the world around them.
+Going by the theory, certain “difficult” behaviors that babies are expressing — say crying a lot — are manifestations of a developmental phase the child is going through at that moment.

-The theory argues that the reason why your baby behaves cranky is that they’re in the mental developmental stage, which is a stage where they become aware of their environment.
+The theory argues that the reason behind your baby’s crankiness is that they’re going through a mental developmental stage, in which your baby develops a new understanding of the environment.
 The strangeness makes them regress and get frustrated — thus, they act miserable, clingy, and irritable.

-In total, there are at least 10 such mental leaps from the age of five weeks until the child is 20 months old.
+In total, there are at least 10 such mental leaps from the age of five weeks until 20 months old.
 The so-called Wonder Weeks schedule shows what to expect from your child each week.

 Why do many parents like the idea of mental leaps